AppliedMachineLearning/homework-i-solutions/task3/README.rst

 TASK 3
 ######

-The mean_stdev function computes the mean and the standard deviation of a dataset along the specified axis.
+The meanStdev function computes the mean and the standard deviation of a dataset along the specified axis.
 It takes in the dataset (represented by a numpy array) and the desired axis (which could be among 0,1 or None).
 It returns the mean and the standard deviation calculated along the desired axis according to the following formula.

 Formula for mean: